laurent-lao/guides/setting-mac-terminal.md

 This guide assumes that you are using Catalina and above.
 In Catalina, macOS now uses `zsh` instead of `bash` as a terminal shell.
 As such, some of the information available on the web is outdated.
 A workaround is to include `zsh` in your search parameters.

+## iTerm2

+Although the default Terminal is very powerful, you might want to look at an alternative called [iTerm2](https://iterm2.com/features.html) which is a better Terminal IMO.
+You could also install iTerm2 by executing `brew cask install iterm2` (only after you installed brew with the instructions below).

 ## Installing brew

 In Debian-based Linux distros, they have a software package manager called Advanced Packaging Tool.
 Users can use `apt` (and also `apt-get`) to install packages for their OS (i.e. `apt install git`).
 In macOS, there is no such thing, so the open-source tool [Homebrew](https://brew.sh/) fills that void.